Bassadin/Cloud-Native-Computing-INM1/Tasks/Task_05/Task_05.md

 ### Step 5 - create endpoints for liveness/readiness checks

 - I'm using `terminus` for the liveness/readiness checks here: <https://github.com/godaddy/terminus>
+  - I'm not quite satisfied with how this package works but I'll see if I can find any replacements in the future
 - New `pod.yaml`:

 ```yaml